valermor/pages/README.rst

 One thing to notice here is that the table object is created afresh every time read\_first\_table\_raw() is called.
-While this makes sense in most cases as the content of the page may change dynamically after loading (this is often the case for tables), in this case inspection of the Table class tells us that calling \_\_init\_\_() does not result in any WebDriver operation.
+While this makes sense in most cases, as the content of the page may change dynamically after loading (this is often the case for tables), in this case inspection of the Table class tells us that calling \_\_init\_\_() does not result in any WebDriver operation.
 The only moment when we locate elements on the